mananshr/Marv-Learns-Programming/Notes/Quiz/Complexity.md

 # Quiz on Time and space complexity

-### What is the time complexity of the following code :
+### What is the time complexity of the following code:
 ```java
 int j = 0;
 for(i = 0; i < n; ++i) {